pactflow/terraform-provider-pact/docs/resources/role_v1.md

   active = false
 }

-# Assignt to the billy the user by referencing its uuid
+# Assign to the billy the user by referencing its uuid
 resource "pact_role_v1" "billy_admin" {
   role = "administrator"
   user = pact_user.billy.uuid